 What is a mentor text?

-Mentor text are anchor text that are used as an example for students.
+Mentor texts are anchor texts that are used as an example for students.
 Students use the mentor text to help impact their own learning.
-The mentor text can be read during a mini lesson to help students learn about the skill you are focusing on.
+The mentor text can be read during a mini-lesson to help students learn about the skill they are focusing on.
 A mentor text provides students with an example of the standard or skill you are working on and sets expectations for their own learning.
 Mentor text can model genres of writing, grammar skills, conventions of writing, and other writing skills.
 Mentor text can also provide students examples of important reading skills like inferences, cause and effect, characters, and more.
-A mentor text can be a short text, a teacher or student example, a picture book, or excerpt of a longer text.
+It can be a short text, a teacher or a student example, a picture book, or an excerpt of a longer text.

 5 Reasons to Use Mentor Text